springernature/frontend-playbook/practices/code-review.md

 1. A colleague (or multiple colleagues) other than the author reviews the pull request, and they make comments and ask questions directly on lines of code in the GitHub web interface.
 1. When satisfied, the reviewer(s) will comment on the pull request with a +1 or some other simple message indicating that the code is ready to merge.
 1. Give your code one last visual check in github.
 1. Double-check the commit message, and any commit message detail, then "Squash & Merge" commits via github.
-We do not want lots of "work in progress" commits cluttering master.
+We do not want lots of "work in progress" commits cluttering the commit history on master.
 One unit of work, one commit, makes debugging much easier.
 1. Delete your remote branch.
 1. Delete your local branch.

 ## What to look out for

-* Are there syntactic inconsistencies that the linter did not catch?
+* Are there syntactic inconsistencies the linter did not catch?
 * Overly complex code.
 * PRs which are non-atomic and should be split into separate PRs, e.g. a new UI feature combined with an unrelated configuration change.
 * Code which could be split up into reusable modules.